Project D - Second Segment

-That was when the water swarmed in around him.
+Water was swarming in around him.
 The rush and violence of it was unexpected, and Dez squirmed in the deepness as his chair dissolved into bubbles.
 Words were impossible.
-For the first time, in quite a while, Dez felt panicked.
+For the first time in quite a while, Dez felt panicked.
 His hands flung about his figure, searching for something to grab onto, but there was nothing but open water.

 “Just breathe normally.”
 The voice sung in his head like a midnight lullaby.
 He stopped fighting and allowed his body to relax.
 His lungs took in the water and he...breathed.

 Opening his eyes, the surrounding area was as clear as if he were on land.
 The fish, the colors, everything seemed so pure as his body floated with no trouble.
 I love this, Dez thought, but didn’t want to appear too eager, so he made sure his facial expression remained neutral.
 Who knew what these geeks with probes and machines were doing to him while he lay asleep.